Coeliac Disease Antibody Blood Test

 Drop your pre-paid, tracked envelope in any postbox.
 We take it from there.

-Your GP-written report
+Your doctor-written report

 What you actually get in this test